sassoftware/sas-trustworthy-ai-life-cycle/README.md

 * **domain expert** who can address business and domain-specific questions.

 > [!NOTE]
-> Any other organizational roles associated with modeling could provide valuable contributions as well.
+> Any other organizational roles that are associated with modeling could also provide valuable contributions.

 Users should be generally familiar with these model management steps: